Formulir Kontak

 • Oil dependence: Middle East conflicts, OPEC embargoes, and geopolitical leverage tied to crude prices

-• Inequality: in low- and middle-income countries motorcycles are often the only realistic option, yet fuel and maintenance costs eat a large share of income
+• Inequality: in low- and middle-income countries, motorcycles are often the only realistic option, yet fuel and maintenance costs eat a large share of income

 • Urban chaos: traffic congestion, parking wars, noise, urban sprawl eating farmland